 - Employment at a competitor to gain access to Trade Secrets

 - Unauthorized access to third party systems housing competitor information

 According to the Carnegie Mellon University, Software Engineering Institute:

 “Insider Threat is defined as the potential for an individual who has or had authorized access to an organization’s assets to use their access, either maliciously or unintentionally, to act in a way that could negatively affect the organization.”
 Insider Threat can be classified into two categories, negligent and malicious activity.
 While negligence is preventable through proper training, maliciousness is entirely another story.
-It is something that is built up over time, often times with months or years of erratic behavior leading up to the act.
+It is something that is built up over time, often with months or years of erratic behavior leading up to the criminal activity.
 Insider Threat has everything to do with placement and access.
-As such, it is important not to solely rely on technical solutions, but also incorporate anomalous behavior.
+As such, it is important to not solely rely on technical solutions, but also incorporate anomalous behavior.

 As a former Counterintelligence Agent, FSO, and founding member of SOCOM’s Insider Threat Working Group (ITWG), I understand from both a policy and national security perspective what needs to be included in a comprehensive Insider Threat Training Program.

 Insider Threat training is a requirement for cleared defense contractors and government agencies to pass the DCSA Assessment and Authorization (A&A) process, formerly the Certification and Accreditation (C&A) process.

 An effective and comprehensive training program should first and foremost illustrate the threat, provide easy to understand real world examples, organizational factors that increase the threat, behavioral indicators of wrongdoing, reporting requirements, who and where to report to, and potential mitigation procedures.
 Our programs are individually designed to meet your organization’s specific needs.